If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Who are the favourites to win the Ashes 2025/26?

-Australia odds to win the Ashes
+Australia odds to whitewash England

-England odds to win the Ashes
+England odds to win a Test

 The Ashes 2023 Second Test